jlm109-ua/jlm109-ua/README.md

 My name is Juan and my pronouns are he/him.

-I am a young spanish programmer and car enthusiast who likes to create stuff.
+I am a programmer and a car enthusiast who likes to create and modify stuff.

-I'm currently learning a lot of things.
-The most important two I would say, besides programming, are car mechanics and graphic design.
-I'm trying to combine my car hobby with my programming skills.

-I speak **english**, pero también **castellano** i **valencià**, semblant al català, de manera nativa.
+I created my own website!
+You can visit it [here](https://jimy-homepage.vercel.app).

 Fun fact!
 I own the Lexus (IS200) of my profile pic and it's my main source of learning about mechanics.
 <div style="text-align: center;">